jiekeller/ind.study/content/poets/poems/xiaoHai/chineseWorker.md

 The heavy rain enters my chest, the strong wind blows endlessly <br />

 In the lightning and thunder I ask myself<br />
-When do we give ourselves the time to follow a wild pursuit of life<br />
+when do we give ourselves the time to follow a wild pursuit of life<br />
 8,000 li too far<br />
 3,000 li too close<br />
 We, in this vast land of 9,600,00 square kilometer <br />
-Surviving through the night<br />
+surviving through the night<br />
 I came from the village<br />
 You came from the town<br />
 We toil together, barefoot, in this dazzling, dreamlike, solid metropolis.<br />